-Few of the creepiest strategies brands employe in the name of personalised, as rated by consumers, are:
+Few of the creepiest strategies brands employe in the name of personalized, as rated by consumers, are:

 - Giving out contact number while buying products